bloch-elkouby-lab/website/giving/research_award.md

 ## Mentored Student Research Awards

-Implicit Racial Bias and Clinician Emotional Responses in Psychotherapy: A Virtual Interaction Study Conference travel award from the North American Chapter of the Society for Psychotherapy Research ($1,000).
+Implicit Racial Bias and Clinician Emotional Responses in Psychotherapy: A Virtual Interaction Study

+Conference travel award from the North American Chapter of the Society for Psychotherapy Research ($1,000).

 Role: Research Mentor.
 Awardee: Ronit Shvarzman.

+Empathy and Mindfulness as Moderators of Implicit Bias Effects on Therapeutic Alliance

+Trainee Award from the North American Society chapter of SPR (NASPR)

+Role: Research Mentor.
+Awardee: Amna Maryam.